 - Adjust for regional service variations or specialties

-While your categories might vary slightly across platforms due to different category structures, maintain core consistency in how your business is classified.
-Major discrepancies can confuse search engines and customers alike.
+Your categories might vary slightly across platforms because of different category structures, but keep the core classification consistent.
+Big discrepancies can confuse search engines and customers alike.

-Create a local citation category map to ensure consistency:
+Create a local citation category map to keep things consistent:

-When platforms offer limited or overly broad categories, use your business description to specify your exact services and specialties.
-This helps both users and search engines understand your precise business focus.
+When platforms offer limited or overly broad categories, use your business description to spell out your exact services and specialties.
+This helps both users and search engines understand your precise focus.

-Category optimization isn’t a one-time task—it requires ongoing monitoring and adjustment:
+Category optimization isn’t a one-time task.
+It needs ongoing monitoring and adjustment:

 - Track which search terms are driving traffic to your Google Business Profile